Washington State Republican Party: Early years

 In 1922 Republican Reba Hurn of Spokane became the first woman elected to the Washington State Senate, serving from 1923 to 1930.
 Hurn advocated for conservative fiscal policies and was a supporter of prohibition, but otherwise espoused a generally liberal social agenda, helping to pass the state's first child labor laws.

-Charles Stokes became the first African-American elected to the state legislature from King County in 1950.
+Charles M. Stokes became the first African-American elected to the state legislature from King County in 1950.
 He led the Republican Party delegation to the 1952 Republican National Convention where he spoke in support of Dwight Eisenhower's presidential nomination and later introduced the legislation that created Washington's Lottery.

 Resurgence

 After a period of declining fortunes, in 1964 Republican Dan Evans was elected governor at the age of 39, becoming the youngest person to hold the state's chief executive office.
 The architect of Evans' victory, C. Montgomery Johnson., became the party's first full-time chairman.
 Johnson, a former forest ranger, publicist for Weyerhauser, early pro-choice advocate and champion of limited government, led a purge of John Birch Society members from the Washington Republican party, declaring afterward that "we had to make the term 'conservative' respectable again.
 The only way to do it was to get the far right off the backs of conservatives.
 The Republican Party is not the far-right."

 In 1971 Johnson quit the party chairmanship to form a political consulting firm.
 With the warning that future tolerance of the John Birch Society would be "the instrument of Republican defeat - statewide, regionally, and locally," party leaders elected Johnson's political ally, Earl Davenport, to replace him as party head.
 The election, the same year, of Republican Michael Ross from Seattle's 37th legislative district foreshadowed eventual changes in Washington state law.
 The former treasurer of the Seattle chapter of the Congress of Racial Equality, Ross grabbed headlines when he introduced a bill to legalize marijuana.
 (While the measure failed, Washington would eventually become the first state to legalize the manufacture and sale of marijuana in 2012.)
 During a period of racial tensions at Rainier Beach High School, Ross commandeered a state vehicle and drove a contingent of armed Black Panthers to the school to protect African-American students.
 In 1973 Ross attempted an unsuccessful bid for Seattle City Council.
 One of his campaign volunteers in that contest was the Republican party's 2004 and 2008 gubernatorial nominee Dino Rossi.